Skip to main content

 Templating

 Flare's content elements render Twig templates.
-In current Flare versions, the flare variable in those templates is an Engine object.
-To access list or reader data, create a view explicitly in Twig with flare.createView.
+A Flare Engine object is made availble as flare variable in those templates to interface with the list or reader in the current context.

 tip